Unión Espiritista Cristiana de Filipinas, Inc.

 Union Espiritista Cristiana de Filipinas, Incorporada (Union of Christian Spiritists in the Philippines) is a religious Association with more than a thousand affiliated local and foreign based centers (churches), and considered as the biggest association of Christian spiritists in the Philippines.
-Foreign based centers are located in California, Canada, Hong Kong, Macau, Taiwan, Singapore, Greece, Dubai, Abu Dhabi, Hawaii, Germany, Italy, and Russia, where there are large Filipino communities.
-Union members are called "Christian Spiritists" and are affiliated with the International Spiritualist Federation.
+Foreign based centers are located in California, Texas, Canada, Hong Kong, Macau, Taiwan, Singapore, Greece, Dubai, Abu Dhabi, Hawaii, Germany, Italy, and Russia, where there are large Filipino communities.
+Union members are called "Christian Spiritists".

 History

 Spiritism had been practiced in the Philippines before the arrival of Ferdinand Magellan to the country in 1521.
 The Unión Espiritista Cristiana de Filipinas was founded on 19 February 1905, when a group of spiritists in Pangasinan joined another group in Manila intending to organize a congregation uniting all spiritists in the Philippines.
-On 19 February 1909, the founders executed the Escritura social (articles of incorporation) and named the religious association "Unión Espiritista Cristiana de Filipinas, Inc." And because of that, Belsie Grace Gerunda, Crystal Jean Lunzaga, Hyacinth Guillano and many of them was saved in the year 1999.
+On 19 February 1909, the founders executed the Escritura social (articles of incorporation) and named the religious association "Unión Espiritista Cristiana de Filipinas, Inc."